eljojo/faircamp-fork/manual/reference/01 Catalog.md

 ## General settings

-To enable embeds and RSS feed generation you have to set `base_url`.
+To enable embeds, M3U playlists and RSS feed generation you have to set `base_url`.
 The value of `title` appears in multiple places on the site, inside the RSS Feed, etc..
 The `home_image` is an image that will be displayed on the homepage, e.g. a logo for your label or a band photo or such.
 A custom `favicon` can be set, this currently only